astorfi/Large-Scale-AI-Blueprint/README.md

 ### 5. Frameworks and Tools for Large-Scale Training

-Explore a variety of frameworks and tools designed to efficiently scale the training processes for large models and datasets, including those from TensorFlow, PyTorch, Horovod, Kubernetes, and specialized solutions by NVIDIA, Meta, Google, and Amazon.
+Here we explore a variety of frameworks and tools designed to efficiently scale the training processes for large models and datasets, including those from TensorFlow, PyTorch, Horovod, Kubernetes, and specialized solutions by NVIDIA, Meta, Google, and Amazon.

 #### 5.1 Scaling Up with TensorFlow and PyTorch